Andre-Cardozo-Web/SNESticleAurora-1080P-GSM/README.md

-# SNESticle Aurora 1.0.0
+# SNESticle Aurora 1.0.0 - In development

-**SNESticle Aurora** is a PlayStation 2 emulator fork maintained by **itsveenee**.
+**SNESticle Aurora** is a PlayStation 2 emulator fork maintained by **@itsveenee**.

-Aurora is based on **SNESticle Revive by ReyFxck (Thomas R.)**, whose work brought SNESticle back into active development, and ultimately on the original **SNESticle by Icer Addis**.
+Aurora is based on **SNESticle Revive by @ReyFxck (Thomas R.)**, whose work brought SNESticle back into active development, and ultimately on the original **SNESticle by Icer Addis**.

-**Huge thanks to ReyFxck** for his work on SNESticle Revive and for providing the foundation from which Aurora was created. **Huge thanks to Icer Addis** for creating the original SNESticle and its codebase.
+**Huge thanks to @ReyFxck** for his work on SNESticle Revive and for providing the foundation from which Aurora was created. **Huge thanks to Icer Addis** for creating the original SNESticle and its codebase.

 <!-- AURORA_QUICKNES_CREDIT -->
 **QuickNES credit:** NES emulation through QuickNES is based on the **QuickNES core originally by Shay Green**, with the libretro core maintained by **libretro contributors**.
 Aurora uses `itsveenee/QuickNES_Core` as a pinned Git submodule for its PS2 integration.
 See [THIRD_PARTY.md](THIRD_PARTY.md) and the license notices inside the QuickNES submodule.